ottter/ctf/mgactf-2020/crypto/tricky-shifty.md

 ## Solution

-This one took me a while to get even though in hindsight the prompt was right in front of me.
-Take the alphabet and add 1234 to the end of it and [Caesar shift](https://www.dcode.fr/caesar-cipher) it.
-I'm honestly a little bit embarassed it took me this long.
+This one took me a while to get even though in hindsight the solution was right in front of me.
+Take the alphabet and add `1234` to the end of it and [Caesar shift](https://www.dcode.fr/caesar-cipher) it.
+I'm honestly a little bit embarrassed it took me this long.

 ```
 import string